 You must pass each checkpoint (timing mat) along the course.
 Anyone failing to do so will automatically be disqualified.

 Is there a heavy weight division?

 Clydesdales: Must be weighed at Packet Pick-up on either Friday or Saturday.
 You will not be eligible for Clydesdale prizes unless you have been weighed and meet weight requirements, (215 male, 155 female).

 Are there aids stations?

 Yes.
-Water stops are located approximately every mile with water and Gatorade, some have sponges.
+Water stops are located approximately every mile with water and Gatorade.
 They begin at the 1.8-mile mark.
 There are 17 total stops.

 What if I get sick during the race?

 Medical personnel are located along the course and at every water stop.
 First Aid and massage tents will be available in the Finish Area.

 Yes, they are available at the Start Line, 3-mile, 6-mile, 8.5-mile and 11.5-mile marks, and at the finish line.

 Is there a place where I can take a shower after the race?